C. E. Falk: National touring series

 Falk made his debut in NASCAR's national touring series in 2010, competing in the Camping World Truck Series for two events.
 Driving for Rick Ware Racing, he made his debut at Martinsville Speedway; starting 30th, he finished 25th.
 In his second race in the series at Phoenix International Raceway, Falk started 26th and finished 28th.

 In 2012, in addition to seeking a fourth consecutive Langley Speedway championship, an effort derailed by a pair of disqualifications over the course of the season, Falk sought to break into more regular NASCAR touring competition; when his uncle purchased the former Richard Childress Racing No. 33 Sprint Cup Series team, he stated that Falk would likely be among the drivers to compete in the car at some point during the 2012 season.
 In May, Falk was voted the top driver among NASCAR regional and touring series competitors; in late June, Falk joined Hillman Racing to drive the team's No. 27 truck at Kentucky Speedway in the Camping World Truck Series.
 Falk crashed his truck in practice for the event; borrowing a backup truck, he started and parked in the race, finishing 34th.
 Falk later ran races for the team at Chicagoland Speedway and Pocono Raceway, finishing 16th at the latter track.

 In 2013, Falk competed in the inaugural UNOH Battle at the Beach at Daytona International Speedway, racing in the Whelen All-American Series portion of the event.
 Falk led 61 laps of the race before being wrecked by Kyle Larson for the win; he recovered to finish third, his performance attracting interest from teams in NASCAR's upper-level series.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)

 Camping World Truck Series

+CARS Late Model Stock Car Tour

+(key) (Bold – Pole position awarded by qualifying time.
+Italics – Pole position earned by points standings or practice time. * – Most laps led. ** – All laps led.)